Nextiva / Blog / Customer Experience

 Omnichannel vs. multichannel in customer support

-💄 Tricoci, a luxury salon, spa, and cosmetics company, leverages Nextiva for enhanced omnichannel experiences by integrating appointment scheduling across online, phone, and social media platforms into a centralized system.
+💄Tricoci, a luxury salon, spa, and cosmetics company, leverages Nextiva for seamless omnichannel experiences by integrating appointment scheduling across online, phone, and social media platforms into a centralized system.

 Omnichannel vs. Multichannel: Which One Should You Pick?